grpc/proposal/A93-xds-ext-proc.md

 plane RPC will be done on that ext_proc stream.
 The filter will pass the trace context from the data plane RPC to the ext_proc RPC, so that the ext_proc RPC appears as a child span on the data plane RPC's trace.

+#### ExtProc Side Channel

+The ext_proc filter will create a gRPC channel to the ext_proc server.
+It will use the mechanism described in [A102] to determine the server to talk to and the channel credentials to use.

+We do not want to recreate this channel on LDS updates, unless the target URI or channel credentials changes.
+The ext_proc filter will use the filter state retention mechanism described in [A83] to retain the channel across updates.

+TODO: stats plugin propagation?

 #### Events on the ext_proc Stream